youshamahmood96/job-interview-prep/Sorting/InsertionSort/ReadMe.md

 ## Introduction

-Similar to bubble sort, but instead of first placing largest values at the end, we will place smallest values at the start.
+Builds up the sorted array by gradually creating a larger left halfd which is already sorted.

 ## Alogrithm
-- Store the index of first element in a variable minIndex.
+- Inititate a loop with a pointer i at the index 1 of array.
-- Take one pointer i which will start from the beginning of the array and loop through the whole length.
+- Store the value of arr[i] at a new variable, currVal
-- Take another pointer j which will start from the next element of the current location of the first pointer.Loop thorugh the end of the array.
-If any element is smaller than the first element, keep replacing the value of minIndex with that index.
-This way, we find the index of the minimum number.
+- Initiate another loop where a pointer j is maintained.
+Which will start from the previous index of i and continue looping.
-- If value of i doesnt match with minIndex, swap their elemnts.
+- Keep on pushing the elements to their next indices untill it reaches the index 0 of the array.
+Or, arr[j]>currVal whichever comes first.
-- Keep on looping
+- Repeat
-- return the sorted array
+- Return the sorted array.

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0f/Insertion-sort-example-300px.gif"
      alt="Markdown Monster icon"